EnzymeFunctionInitiative/EST/docs/source/pipelines/gnt/index.rst

 containing IDs of neighbors broken down by Pfam are saved.
 It is important to note that the analysis is based on the Pfams of sequences neighboring the sequences in the input SSN.
-The IDs that are analyzed only include those that are in the EFI/ENA database, which includes mostly sequences in the bacterial, archaeal, and viral kingdoms.
+The IDs that are analyzed only include those that are in the EFI/ENA database, which includes mostly sequences in the bacteria, archaea, and virus kingdoms.
 Sequences in the eukaryote kingdom are not included because related sequences are not necessarily contiguous with each other.